treeman/jonashietala/posts/2020-05-03-how_i_wrote_my_book_using_pollen.markdown

 Pollen have automatic support for tracking table of contents, called a pagetree.
 It's not something I use for two reasons:

 1. I wanted to be able to display chapters not written yet
-2. I wanted another hierarchy
+2. I wanted a second layer in the chapter hierarchy

-So my toc could look like this:
+So it could look like this:

 ```{.racket}
 (define toc